Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Update on Current Projects

 Many of you may have wondered what I've been doing since I dropped out of sight a few years ago.
 I certainly have not been idle, but my health has interfered in all aspects of my social and creative life.
 As I said, though, I have not been idle.
-I have returned to my study of Japanese/Chinese Calligraphy and expanded to Western Calligraphy and illumination.
-My collection of inkstones, ink, quills, sealing wax and other accoutremants has expanded accordingly.

 I am also studying drawing again.
 I am hoping that I can learn to draw some decent costume designs as well as progress in my unique portrait style.I'm putting together very extensive reference files of faces and other images to use as starting points for drawing.
 I'm also going through all of my fashion magazines and taking out the wonderful stuff, which then goes into clear pages in three ring binders according to subject.
 I should end up with a pretty wonderful reference library on couture, make-up and high fashion.